lamangosta/Relaxatorium-Spa-LLC/readme.md

 There is a form that you can enter your email address, and phone number for them to contact you with additional information or to schedule an appointment.

 When you open the Relaxatorium Spa LLC.html., the JavaScript will welcome you to the page.
+If you refresh the page you will also get this message.

 The Information/Appointment button on the form will take you to a page where you receive an error.
 However, if you like you can still enter your name, email, and phone number and comment information.
 Again, this information will not be submitted.